jxnl/blog/docs/writing/posts/lgtmk.md

     In a medical context, if I said that every single person on the planet had cancer, I would have very very high recall.
 If the actual application of this prediction was to then send them to the hospital, we would not have enough capacity to actually treat every single person.
 This is why we often have to make trade-offs between how many things we catch and how precise we are in our predictions.

+    In the context of search, recall is the fraction of relevant documents retrieved.
+Now, this is somewhat theoretical since we typically don't know how many relevant results there are in the index.
+Also, it's much easier to measure if the retrieved results are relevant, which brings us to ...

 ### Mean Average Precision (MAP) @ K

 Assesses the accuracy of the top K retrieved documents, ensuring the relevance and precision of retrieved content.